Valparaiso University: Kinsey Hall fire

-Student-led restoration of engineering college
+Student-led restoration of the engineering college

 The existence of Valparaiso University's College of Engineering is the result of student activism.
-The university's engineering program had been reduced to a two-year associate degree in response to reduced enrollment during economic depression, which dominated the 1930s.
+The university's engineering program had been reduced to a two-year associate degree in response to reduced enrollment during an economic depression, which dominated the 1930s.
 When students began inquiring in 1948 regarding the possibility of restoring a four-year degree program, university president O.P.
 Kretzmann cited a lack of space and lack of resources to build a new facility.
 Students responded with an offer to build the new facility if he would guarantee faculty positions, to which the president agreed.
 The students constructed the facility themselves using their engineering education and an intense fundraising campaign, and by 1951 the new College of Engineering was again granting four-year bachelor's degrees.
-The building still exists today, home to the Art department.
-This story received national attention and was turned into a feature-length film entitled Venture of Faith.
+This story received national attention and was the subject of the feature-length film Venture of Faith.
+In 1968, the College of Engineering was rehoused in the newly built Gellersen Engineering and Mathematics Center.
+Following the fire at Kinsey Hall, the old engineering building became the home to the Art department.
+On April 29, 2022, the building, which had been renamed to the Art-Psychology building, had a fire that resulted in the complete loss of the building.

 Student media

 Valparaiso University's student media organizations (WVUR: The Source, VUTV, The Beacon, The Torch, and The Lighter) are all award-winning and long-standing.
-Though the organizations are all award-winning, many of their student participants have also won awards for their work in the student-run media organizations.
+Many student participants have won awards for their work in student-run media organizations.